Skoda Kodiaq interior, tech and comfort

 How is the quality and layout?

-They’re a great way of reducing the button count by retaining physical switchgear, and work well.
-The two outer dials control the temperature for each passenger and the heated seats, while the central dial is the ones with up to four uses, changing function at the press of a button.Â
+They’re a great way of reducing the button count by retaining physical switchgear, and work really well.
+The two outer dials control the temperature for each passenger and the heated seats, while the central dial is the one with up to four uses, changing function every time you press it.

 The layout perhaps isn’t quite as smart as we’ve come to be used to from Skoda, however.
-The digital instrument cluster looks a bit of an afterthought and while the ambient interior lighting looks great, at night it reflects in the door mirrors and can prove distracting initially.Â
+The digital instrument cluster looks a bit of an afterthought and while the ambient interior lighting looks great, at night it reflects in the door mirrors and can prove distracting.Â

 Infotainment and tech

 Skoda has made some noticeable advancements on the technology front, both in terms of within the screen and elsewhere.
 A head-up display is available for the first time, as are advanced Matrix LED headlights.
-Both are optional and are quite expensive – as are most of Skoda’s extras so it’s worth considering carefully which options you can do without as otherwise the Kodiaq’s price can jump significantly.Â
+Both are optional and are quite expensive – as are most of Skoda’s extras so it’s worth considering carefully which options you can do without as otherwise the Kodiaq’s price can jump significantly.
+These are expensive as optional extras, however.

 ComfortÂ